angular/components/guides/getting-started.md

 <link href="node_modules/@angular/material/core/theming/prebuilt/indigo-pink.css" rel="stylesheet">
 ```

+Note that your app's project structure may have a different relative location for your node_modules.

-For information on other prebuilt themes, or help building your own theme, check out the [theming guide](./theming.md).
+For more information on theming and instructions on how to create a custom theme, see the [theming guide](./theming.md).

-## Step 4 (Optional): Gesture Support
+## Step 4: Gesture Support

 Some components (`md-slide-toggle`, `md-slider`, `mdTooltip`) rely on
 [HammerJS](http://hammerjs.github.io/) for gestures.
 In order to get the full feature-set of these